Yash-J-74/Yash-J-74/README.md

 ## Hi there, I'm Yash 👋

 ### I'm a Student with interest in Machine Learning and Web Development.
-- 🌱 I’m currently learning Machine learning algorithms.
+- 🌱 I’m currently learning Machine learning algorithms and NLP.
-- 🔭 I’m currently working on small web design projects of my own.
+- 🔭 I’m currently learning data analysis using python.
-- 🥅 2022 Goals: Learn basic back-end and create a portfolio website.
+- 🥅 2023 Goals: Learn DBMS and create a ML model for a problem statement.
 - ⚡ Fun fact: I love to listen to rock and electronic music.
 I also play lawn tennis.

 ## Tools I use: